Michaellzd/CSC510_Proj3/README.md

    windows_setup
    ```

-### IMPORTANT: Generate a token of your account (make sure to allow everything in token) and add the token in line 30 of [app.py](https://github.com/psvkaushik/Group50_Proj2/blob/main/src/app.py)

 Detail about generating token is given [here](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens)

 4. Navigate to the project directory and run the app.py file as follows